Small Businesses To Washington: Please Send Money Soon Or We Won't Survive

 After the financial crisis hit in 2008, millions of Americans who worked at small businesses lost their jobs.
 It happened in just a matter of months.
 That's because many smaller businesses operate kind of like people who live paycheck to paycheck, without much savings.

-On average, companies with fewer than 500 employees have less than a month of cash reserves, according to a study by JPMorgan Chase.
+On average, companies with fewer than 500 employees have less than a month of cash reserves, according to a study by the JPMorgan Chase Institute.
 Smaller Main Street type businesses often have just a couple of weeks worth of cash to keep running.

 And for many, business just ground to a halt as steps to curb the coronavirus took their toll.